alphagov/paas-team-manual/docs/guides/upgrading_CF,_bosh_and_stemcells.md

 * Confirm that [rotating credentials](../team/rotating_credentials.md) still
   works and doesn't cause additional downtime during deployments.

+### Buildpacks

+You should upgrade the buildpacks to at least the versions included in the new cf-release version.

+**Note**: We use separate releases for the buildpacks to make it easier to upgrade them in future without upgrading the whole of CF.

 ## Notify the tenants

 Send an email to users following [the upgrade template](../team/notifying_tenants.md#cf-upgrade).